French Door Makeover | Part Two – DIY Door Casing

 Next, I always insert a thin putty knife all around the scored line to make sure the caulking is fully cut and begin loosening the old trim.
 If you don’t do this step, the paint on the wall may tear and you will have to repair it.

-Finally, I use a small pry bar like this one, to fully remove the trim.
+Finally, I use a small pry bar to fully remove the trim.
 I usually place the pry bar on the putty knife to protect the dry wall from damage.
 Then I go back and remove any leftover nails with a hammer.
 If you have a stubborn nail you can hammer it in.
 For safety, wear gloves and eye protection.
 I also always remove nails from the old trim before I discard it.
 If you plan to reuse the old trim, pull the nails through the back of the board with pliers, so you don’t damage the surface of the molding.

 LIST OF SUPPLIES